Actindo-AG/Documentation/Core1Platform/UsingDocumentation/02_Structure.md

 ## Operation

 This section describes all executing procedures when using the module/plugin.
 For example, this section contains procedure descriptions of managing specific module objects such as offers, products, or templates.
-Each procedure starts with a breadcrumb path that replaces the first step of the procedure.
+Each procedure starts with a breadcrumb path that describes the starting point of the procedure.

 ![Procedure](../../Assets/Screenshots/Core1Platform/UsingDocumentation/DocumentationPathProcedure.png "[Procedure]")